felixp7/gophersnake/README.md

 # Gophersnake

 Gophersnake is a stand-alone Gopher client for modern desktops, written in Python and TkInter.
-As of 2016-08-21, it's still at a very early stage (even searches don't work yet), but it's coming along.
+As of 2016-08-22, it's still at a very early stage (even searches don't work yet), but it's coming along.

+## Wait, what's Gopher?

+To oversimplify, Gopher was a precursor of the Web, that fell by the wayside for various reasons.
+Nowadays considered obsolete, it's kept alive by a handful of fans, not just out of nostalgia but also its genuine qualities.

+Gopher is much simpler than the Web.
+It uses less bandwidth, processing power and screen space.
+It's still largely text-based, so you won't have to deal with annoying ads (or any kind of script for that matter).
+Gopher is limited, but what it can do, it does quickly, cleanly and with no fuss.
+And Gophersnake can help introduce you to this world.

 ## Install and run